Cue Cards Samples with band 8 answers

 Model Answer 1:

-After leaving university about 7 years ago, I didn’t really feel interested in taking part in any kind of sport competition.
-But all that changed when my current office decided to organize an inter-departmental annual indoor sports competition a year ago and kind of “pushed” me to take part in this competition because there were not enough people to compete in my accounting department, where I work as a senior accountant.
+After leaving university about 4 years ago, I didn’t feel interested in taking part in any sports competition.
+But all that changed when my current office decided to organize an inter-departmental annual indoor sports competition a year ago and kind of “pushed” me to participate in it because there were not enough people to compete in my accounting department, where I work as a senior accountant.

-My office organizes this kind of competition pretty much every year, but I always somehow had managed to stay away from this annual interdepartmental competition on the ground that I was and is never a competitive minded person.
-But, last year, when I was convinced that my participation would mean a lot for my fellow employees, I decided to take part in it.
-After all, I also told to myself that this was really tough to work round the year without any meaningful break from the monotonous work schedule.
+My office organizes this kind of competition pretty much every year.
+However, I always somehow managed to stay away from it on the ground that I was (and is) never a competitive-minded person.
+But, last year, when I was convinced that my participation would mean a lot to my fellow employees, I decided to take part in it.
+After all, I also told myself that this was really tough to work round the year without any meaningful break from the monotonous work schedule.

 By the way, the prizes were attractive, as the company arranged for some attractive looking electronic home appliances for the winners, including a large screen TV set for the first prize winner, an expensive microwave oven for the runners-up and a nice looking toaster for the third position.

 Well, I took part in the competition for a couple of reasons.
 The prime motivation, of course, was to make my fellow employees happy since they couldn’t make a full team without me.
-I took part in this annual tournament also because I wanted to check if I was still as energetic as my college years.
+Moreover, I wanted to check if I was still as energetic as my college years.

 Model Answer 2: